Yan296/Crawl-Data-From-IMDb/README.md

-Movie dataset crawled from IMDB website

-In this notebook, I will show you how to scrawl data from websites
+This notebook includes codes of how to crawl data from multi website pages

-IMDB link